mbogoevici/spring-xd-docs/Using-Hadoop-VMs-with-Spring-XD.md

 ### Hortonworks Sandbox

-Download from [Hortonworks](http://hortonworks.com/products/hortonworks-sandbox/) - for this guide we used version Hortonworks Sandbox Version 2.0 for VMware.
+Download from [Hortonworks](http://hortonworks.com/products/hortonworks-sandbox/) - for this guide we used Hortonworks Sandbox Version 2.0 for VMware.

 Import the VM and start it.
-The VM will display what IP address it is using.
+The VM will display a banner page showing what IP address it is using.

 **Create `/xd` directory:**

-Connect to the VM using ssh loging in as root (instructions are on the banner page of the Sandbox VM).
+Connect to the VM using ssh, logging in as root (instructions are on the banner page of the Sandbox VM).

 We need to create the `/xd` directory and give us full access rights to it.
 Enter the following commands: